imazen/resizer/readme.md

 	Exception Details: System.MissingMethodException: Method not found: 'Void System.Web.HttpContext.RemapHandler(System.Web.IHttpHandler)'.

 This error occurs when you do not have .NET 2.0 Service Pack 2 applied.
 No other conditions cause this error.
-The RemapHanlder method was added in .NET 2.0 SP2, and is required by this product.
+The RemapHandler method was added in .NET 2.0 SP2, and is required by this product.
 Yes, it is possible to have .NET 3, 3.5, and .NET 4 installed (and up-to-date), yet not have .NET SP2 installed.
 This peculiar circumstance has been verified on over 5 machines.

 #### Server object error 'ASP 0178 : 80070005'